dan-t-data/saas-billing-churn-analysis/README.md

 - Replicated Excel logic with SQL (`btrim`, `initcap`, `regexp_replace`).
 - Joined **customers ↔ subscriptions ↔ invoices** on IDs.
 - Created **churn flags** (`is_churned`) and **delay buckets** (`0–5`, `6–15`, `16–30`, `30+`).
+- Added **renewal indicators** to flag accounts with upcoming contract expirations.
 - Exported a single clean dataset (`vw_billing_enriched`) for Tableau.

 ### 3. Tableau → Visualization & Storytelling
 - Built an **interactive dashboard** with filters for region, plan type, payment method, and year.
+- Added KPI cards for churn % (customers & ARR) and total ARR lost.
+- Visuals included:
+  - **Payment Method Pie** → manual vs automated churn share.
+  - **Delay Buckets** → how late payments drive higher churn.
+  - **Regional Heatmap** → South & Midwest enterprise churn exposure.
+  - **Churned ARR Over Time (by Payment Type)** → churn spikes at renewal cycles.
+  - **State-Level Map** → geographic prioritization for retention.

 ---

 ## Insights Summary

-The analysis uncovered **clear patterns of revenue loss**, revealing how billing practices and renewal cycles directly impacted churn:
+From a **billing perspective**, the analysis uncovered **systemic revenue risk** at Vastian:

 ### 1. Manual Payments Are the Core Churn Driver
 - **Check & Wire customers account for ~$348M (91%) of churned ARR**, despite being a smaller share of the base.
 - In contrast, **ACH/Card customers only lost ~$31M ARR**.
-- This confirms that **billing friction is not evenly distributed, it’s concentrated in manual methods**.
+- Manual billing created the biggest friction at renewal.

 ### 2. Late Payments Predict Churn
 - Customers paying **30+ days late churned at nearly 30%**, versus **<1% churn for on-time (0–5 days) payers**.
-- This shows a **direct cause-effect link**: payment delays aren’t just a symptom, they are a leading indicator of churn risk.
+- From a billing ops lens, **collections delays were a leading indicator of churn risk**.

 ### 3. Regional & Segment Concentration
 - The **South & Midwest regions** carried the heaviest losses, with enterprise and multi-site healthcare customers disproportionately exposed.
-- These accounts often rely on **check/wire billing**, combining regional behavior with manual process risk.
+- These accounts often relied on **check/wire billing**, compounding billing friction and renewal risk.

 ### 4. Churned ARR Over Time Peaks in Mid-2025
-- Manual methods not only **dominate total churn**, but also **drive spikes in churned ARR month to month**.
-- The line graph shows that in **mid-2025**, churn peaked at ~$35M, led almost entirely by **Check and Wire customers**.
+- Churn **spiked to ~$35M ARR in mid-2025**, led almost entirely by **Check and Wire customers**.
-- These peaks likely align with **contract renewal cycles**, where large enterprise accounts chose not to renew due to billing friction.
+- These peaks aligned with **contract renewal cycles**, when manual-payment accounts dropped off.
-- ACH and Card remained flat throughout, reinforcing that **automated payments stabilize revenue and renewals**.
+- ACH and Card remained stable, reinforcing that **automated billing supports smoother renewals**.

 ### 5. Enterprise Accounts = High Impact, Low Volume
 - Only **10.6% of customers churned**, but this translated into **11.9% of total ARR lost**.
-- The imbalance shows churn is **not spread evenly**, large enterprise accounts drive outsized financial risk.
+- The imbalance shows churn was **concentrated in a handful of high-value enterprise accounts with billing inefficiencies**.

 ---

 **Key Takeaway:**
-- Churn in this dataset isn’t random, it’s systemic.
-It clusters in **manual payment methods**, **late payers**, and **enterprise accounts with renewals** in specific regions.
-By addressing billing friction and proactively managing renewals, the company could protect nearly **$380M ARR** and stabilize growth.
+The root cause of Vastian’s ARR erosion wasn’t product adoption — it was **billing friction at renewal**.
+Manual payments, late invoices, and regional patterns combined to create nearly **$380M in preventable ARR loss**.

 ---

 ## Recommendations

+From a billing operations standpoint, I recommended:

 1. **Migrate Customers to Automated Billing**
    - Focus on Check/Wire enterprise accounts first.